 Washing Your Game Bags

 Remove as much hair and meat as you can that are stuck to the game bags.
-This is easily done outside with a hose, or by soaking the bags for 1 minute in water as the meat and hair will separate more easily.
+This is easily done outside with a hose, or by soaking the bags for 1 minute in water as the meat and hair will separate easily once the fabric saturates with water.

 Rinse your bags under a faucet or in a bucket with just water until you get most of the blood out.
 The vast majority of the blood will easily come out with clean water.
 For stubborn chunks of meat, let the bags soak in a bucket four a couple of minutes and they will easily separate.

-In a bucket or sink, mix a solution of Dawn dish soap or unscented laundry detergent with cold water.
+In a bucket or sink, mix a solution of Dawn dish soap or unscented laundry detergent (arm and hammer works well) with cold water.
 Submerge your game bags into the bucket, stir them around and let them soak for 10 minutes.

 Hang your bags to air dry.